Code Contribution

 6. Now feel free to make the change in the code or documentation.
 Reach out to our community for any queries.
 Once done with the work, commit your changes by referring to the Issue ID in the commit message.
 Eg:

-7. Once again ensure that you are up-to-date with the upstream repo as it may have moved forward.
+7. Once again, ensure you are up-to-date with the upstream repo as it may have moved forward.

 8. Build and test your code.
 Make sure to follow the coding guidelines.
 Provide unit test cases for the changes you have built.